This post is sponsored by BlueStar, all thoughts and opinions are my own.

 - Baste- I love the flavor of butter, but with a smoke point of 350°F, it would burn under this high temperature.
 Instead, I whip up a quick compound butter baste and slather at the end before serving.
-For best results, make sure to check the internal temperature with a meat thermometer.
+For best results, make sure to check the internal temperature of chicken with a meat thermometer.

-What to Serve with Baked Chicken Thighs
+What to serve with Baked Chicken Thighs in Oven

 These juicy chicken thighs can be served with practically anything, but these oven roasted carrots with ricotta topping are one of my favorites, as are my garlic parmesan broccolini and classic baked potato.